wevsty/RDPBlocker/README.md

 # RDPBlocker

-RDPBlocker is a tool to prevent brute force password cracking against RDP(Remote Desktop Protocol) services.
+RDPBlocker is a tool to prevent brute force password cracking against RDP (Remote Desktop Protocol) services.

-Since the RDP service is designed and maintained by Microsoft and is rarely used by other operating systems, this tool is designed specifically for Windows and does not support other operating systems.

-The advantage of this tool is that it is simple to use, small in size and easy to install.
+This tool is developed by cpp and designed for Windows, with the advantages of simplicity of use, small size and easy installation.

 ## Runing Requirements
-Windows 10 x64 or Windows Server 2016 x64 or higher version.
+Windows 10 x64 or Windows Server 2016 x64 and higher.

+Note: Theoretically the code supports all operating systems from Windows 7 onwards, but it has not been tested.

+Note: Only X64 version is provided by default, you need to compile it yourself if you need X86 version.

+## Cautions

-Windows Firewall needs to be turn on.
+1、Requires Windows Firewall to be kept on, otherwise the program will not work properly.

-Note: If the system is located in an intranet environment, this tool may not record the external access IP correctly, and this situation may not work as expected need to pay attention to yourself.
+2、If the system is located in a LAN environment, Windows may not record the IP of external visitors correctly, and the situation may not work as expected.

-The code should also support Windows 7 or higher version, but it has not been tested.

-Only the X64 version is provided by default, if you need the X86 version, you need to compile it yourself.
+3、This tool cannot protect against security problems caused by system vulnerabilities, so you still need to install system updates.

 ## Install
 This tool provides an installation wizard packaged by Inno Setup, which users can use directly to install.